marcusschwartz/sofamatic/README.md

 ## The Sofa

 The [sofa/](https://github.com/marcusschwartz/sofamatic/tree/master/sofa)
-folder contains python code that can be run on any maychine with a Roboteq motor controller attached to a serial port.
+folder contains python code that can be run on any machine with a Roboteq motor controller attached to a serial port.
 I used an [Onion Omega2+](https://onion.io/omega2/) attached to a [Roboteq MDC2460](https://www.roboteq.com/index.php/component/virtuemart/313/mdc2460-274-detail?Itemid=970)